 “At some point, each of us may have a disability,” says Don.
 “We want to send the message to employees, potential employees and their families that if they are living with a disability, they can be confident that our company will support them.”

 A number of our country locations have a capABILITY Network, an employee resource group that supports those with disabilities.
 One such group was recently formed in India, where 40 to 80 million people live with a disability.
 The network in India has completed an audit of facilities to see where changes need to be made to create more inclusive environments.
 The group also has provided sensitivity training for employees, and a recruitment effort will begin soon.

 Disability inclusion goes well beyond finding new talent to fuel innovation.
 “We are in the business of medicine, but we also value lives,” says Rajesh Pillay, associate director, facilities management in India.
 “Our inclusion of those with disabilities helps bring purpose and meaning to people’s lives.”

-Our company has been named to the list of “Best Places to Work for Disability Inclusion,” based on our high score on the Disability Equality Index (DEI), a joint initiative of Disability:IN and the American Association of People with Disabilities (AAPD).
+In addition to being named 2020 Employer of the Year, our company has been named to the list of “Best Places to Work for Disability Inclusion,” based on our high score on the Disability Equality Index (DEI), a joint initiative of Disability:IN and the American Association of People with Disabilities (AAPD).
 The DEI is a comprehensive benchmarking tool that allows America’s leading corporations to self-report their disability policies and practices.
 This year’s index measured culture and leadership, enterprise-wide access, employment practices, community engagement and supplier diversity.
 Businesses scoring 80% or higher made the “Best Places to Work” list.
 Our company scored 100% and has made the list every year since the index launched in 2015.